Sandamali-Niroshani/todos/README.md

 - **README.md**: Project documentation.

 ### Test Case
-- **TC01_ToDos.java**: Contains test methods to test the ToDos application.
+- **TC01_ToDos.java**

+**Design of testcase**

 - Testcase extends BaseTest class.
+- The test case has been drafted according to the Acceptance Criteria document, which has been shared via email.
+- Decided to maintain different test methods inside on testcase as all the actions relate with one section.
-- Testcase includes multiple test methods to test the ToDos application.
+- So Testcase includes multiple test methods to test the ToDos application.

+**Test methods of testcase**

    1) addEditCompleteToDo(): Test method to add, edit, and complete a ToDo.
 Verified following scenarios under this test method.